misakey/backend/docs/content/endpoints/auth_flow.md

   POST https://api.misakey.com/auth/backup-key-shares
 ```

+_Cookies:_
+- `accesstoken` (opaque token) (ACR >= 2): the access token is given during the auth flow.
+It must be generated for an identity id linked to the account id sent in the request.
+- `tokentype`: must be `bearer`

 _Headers:_
-- `Authorization` (opaque token) (ACR >= 2): the access token is given during the auth flow.
-It must be generated for an identity id linked to the account id sent in the request.
+- `X-CSRF-Token`: a token to prevent from CSRF attacks, delivered at the end of the auth flow

 _JSON Body:_
 ```json